sal515/silabs_multiprotocol/README.md

     [Section 3.4 AN1162](https://www.silabs.com/documents/public/application-notes/an1162-using-manufacturing-library.pdf)

-- Our goal is to observe and compare the RSSI values seen in the Z3Gateway logs with and without transmission in the air.
+- Our goal is to observe and compare the RSSI values in the Z3Gateway logs with and without transmission in the air.

 ## NCP RSSI test procedure